 Call diversion means forwarding your call to another number when the line of the target phone number is currently in use.
 This means that calls won’t even reach your phone, leaving fewer traces than a redirect.

-To know whether your calls are being diverted without you knowing, you can dial the *#21# USSD code.
+To know whether your calls are being diverted without you knowing, I can help you out!
+All you need to do is dial the *#21# USSD code.
 You should see a pop-up screen that displays the diversion status of calls, data, and more.

 Utility Netmonitor Code